 How do I enter these in the system?

-- Date: For the FEC and most states, use the date the check or transfer was received.
-A few states require that the postmark date is used.
+- Date: Use the date the check or transfer was received.
+For both Conduit and Donor checks, this applies to the FEC and most states but few states require that the postmark date is used.
 Please check your state’s laws.

-- Amount: The amount of the check or transfer.
+- Amount: Enter the amount of the check or transfer.
 If fees were deducted, you should still enter the actual amount transferred.

 - Splits: Enter each individual donor as a split.
 For their amount, choose the original amount they designated.
 Do not subtract out fees.
 No tags are needed on these splits.